1technophile/OpenMQTTGateway/docs/integrate/openhab2.md

 * Repeat for each channels and each things
 * Configuration > Things > "Your thing" : click on a channel and add 1 or several items per channel defining what you want to display in the sitemap or
-* Define your items in an item file like this by refering to your mqtt things channels:
+* Define your items in an item file like this by refering to your MQTT things channels:
 For a mi flora and mi jia

 ```java